Huang-Hau-Shuan/Orbital25/milestone2.md

   1. NUS Campus Bus Map
   1. Refactored Hostel Map
   1. Singapore MRT Map
-  1. Implemented all bus routes that runs in Kent Ridge Campus (A1, A2, D1, D2, K, BTC)
+  1. Implemented all bus routes that run in Kent Ridge Campus (A1, A2, D1, D2, K, BTC)
 - New Tasks
   1. Registration Part One
   1. Activate NUS Email